6 Interesting Facts About The Respiratory System You May Not Know

-2. Your nose is a filter, heater, and a humidifier.
+The nose acts as a filter, heater, and a humidifier

 The nose has small bone-like shelves called turbinates that project from the lateral wall of your nose.
 Turbinates are lined with lots of blood vessels, heat from which warms air passing by to body temperature.
 They are also lined with goblet cells that secrete mucus, and these help to humidify air as it passes by.
 Inhaled particles and microbes are trapped in the sticky mucus and moved to the back of your throat by the "escalator" to be swallowed, where gastric juices destroy them.1,2